5 based on 2 review(s)

 - sprinkle salt, pepper, onion powder and garlic powder over salmon.

-- In a bowl, mix mayonnaise and red cooking wine, sprinkle with garlic powder, onion powder.
+- In a bowl, mix mayonnaise, mustard and red cooking wine, sprinkle with garlic powder, onion powder.

 - spread a layer of the mayonnaise mixture over salmon